EsauCervantes/BoltzmannDynamics/README.md

 ---

-In our work we consider two scenarios: a dark sector composed only by a singlet unstable dark matter candidate $\phi$ (cBE.wl) and a dark sector composed of:
+In our work we consider a dark sector composed only by a singlet unstable dark matter candidate $\phi$.
+The solver is within cBE_routines.wl.

-- A **dark matter particle** $phi$ with self number changing reactions of the form $3\leftrightarrow 2$,

 The code contains production from Higgs decay as main source of dark matter production.
 For details see the paper.
 The code includes: